 Question 1: Which task provides the slowest computation time?

-Question 2: Which task provide the fastest computation time?
+Question 2: Which task provides the fastest computation time?

 Question 3: Why Task 4 is much faster than Task 6?